-Who: “Supergirl” is a superhero action-adventure drama based on the DC Comics character Supergirl (Kara Zor-El), created by Otto Binder and Al Plastino, which currently airs on the CW fall to spring Mondays at 8:00 PM (though it initially premiered on CBS during the 2015-2016 season).
+Who: “Supergirl” is a superhero action-adventure drama based on the DC Comics character Supergirl (Kara Zor-El), created by Otto Binder and Al Plastino, which currently airs on the CW, fall to spring Sundays at 8:00 PM.

 Where: The action is primarily set in the fictional National City, presumably a West Coast location in the DC Comics Universe.

-Why: To find out why individual podcast panelists started watching this show, listen to the podcast episode via the link below!
+Why: To find out why individual podcast panelists started watching this show, listen to the podcast episode covering Season 1 via the link below!
 It should be noted that CPU!
 Chief Couch Potato Kylie previously picked up this show during the 2015 Fall Preview, noting: